rsmp-nordic/rsmp_core/source/definitions.rst

        /dl/3
        /dl/4

-       For more complex setups, you can use intermediate levels to organize components, in which the type and the id might be separated by intermediate levels.
+       For more complex setups you can use intermediate levels to organize components, in which case the type and the id might be separated by intermediate levels.

        For example, detector logics can be organized into radars and video
        detectors: